Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 But before you (or your kids) pack up and shove off, you’ll need to do some basic financial planning to help ensure the only college-related worries you’ll have are trying to ace the next exam and whether you and your roommate have the same taste in music.

 Many students operate with a fixed income, between scholarships, grants, loans and college savings, which can make setting a monthly budget easy.
-After you buy text books and pay for tuition, room and board, divide your remaining funds to create your total monthly budget.
+After you pay for tuition, textbooks, room and board, divide your remaining funds to create your total monthly budget.
 Then, make a list of everything you’ll spend money on each month – cell phone, eating out, gas, etc. – and categorize your spending into “needs” and “wants.”
 Add up your necessities and subtract that from your monthly budget, and you’ll get your discretionary budget.
 Now, you just have to stick to it.

 An easy way to keep track of your spending, avoid fees and protect yourself from fraud is to use automated alerts.
 For example, in Alliant Online Banking, you can customize your transaction alerts for things like when checks clear, money is deposited/withdrawn, your debit card is used, or you don’t have sufficient funds to cover a purchase.

 Unnecessary fees can really add up.
 In addition to finding a checking account without hidden fees, make sure you know how much your financial institution charges for things like overdrafts.
 According to a 2015 study by the Consumer Financial Protection Bureau, nearly one in 10 student checking account holders had at least 10 overdrafts per year and paid an average of almost $200 in fees.
 Yikes!
 Don’t forget about ATM fees, which can be another real pain.
 If you withdraw $20 and are hit with a $3.50 fee, it’s like paying a 17.5% tax on your cash.
-(Psst: Alliant helps eliminate that pain with more than 80,000 ATMs and up to $20 per month in ATM fee rebates – reimbursed nightly – for our checking account holders.)
+(Psst: Alliant helps eliminate that pain with more than 80,000 ATMs and up to $20 per month in ATM fee rebates – reimbursed nightly – for checking account holders.)